Feargal O'Rourke

-Feargal O'Rourke (born 3 August 1964) is an Irish accountant and corporate tax expert, who is the managing partner of PwC in Ireland.
-He is considered the architect of the Double Irish tax scheme used by U.S. firms such as Apple, Google and Facebook in Ireland, and a leader in the development of corporate tax planning tools, and tax legislation, for U.S. multinationals in Ireland.
+Feargal O'Rourke (born 3 August 1964) is an Irish accountant and corporate tax expert, who was the managing partner of PwC in Ireland.
+He developed the Double Irish arrangement used by U.S. firms such as Apple, Google and Facebook in Ireland, and a leader in the development of corporate tax planning tools, and tax legislation, for U.S. multinationals in Ireland.

 Personal

-O'Rourke comes from an established Fianna Fáil political dynasty.
-He is the son of former Irish Minister Mary O'Rourke, nephew of former Irish Tánaiste Brian Lenihan Snr, and cousin of former Irish Finance Minister Brian Lenihan Jnr, and former Irish Minister of State Conor Lenihan.
+O'Rourke comes from an established Fianna Fáil political family.
+He is the son of former Irish minister Mary O'Rourke, nephew of former Irish Tánaiste Brian Lenihan Snr, and cousin of former Irish Finance Minister Brian Lenihan Jnr, and former Irish Minister of State Conor Lenihan.

 He chaired the college branch of Fianna Fáil at UCD and joined the national executive on graduation.

 Double Irish

-O'Rourke was once labeled the "great architect" of the Double Irish base erosion and profit shifting ("BEPS") tool, as used by U.S. multinationals in Ireland such as Google, a known client of O'Rourke's, Facebook, and Apple.
+O'Rourke was once labeled the "great architect" of the "Double Irish" base erosion and profit shifting ("BEPS") tool, as used by U.S. multinationals in Ireland such as Google, a known client of O'Rourke's, Facebook, and Apple.
 O'Rourke's work on Google's BEPS tools featured in a 2018 book by Richard Brooks:

 The €13 billion fine levied by the EU Commission on Apple's Double Irish BEPS tool, for Irish taxes avoided from 2004 to 2014, is the largest corporate tax fine in history.
 O'Rourke's PwC (Ireland) tax practice represented the Irish State in its tax defence, during the commission's Apple investigation.
 O'Rourke rejects the labels, but also rejects the notion that the Irish tax code shouldn't legally, and transparently, exploit loopholes in the US tax code:

 Other Irish financial commentators have taken a different view on this strategy:

 In October 2013, O'Rourke predicted the end of the Double Irish, which was closed to new entrants in January 2015.
 New Irish BEPS tools replaced it: the Single Malt scheme (used by Microsoft and Allergan), and the Capital Allowances for Intangible Assets ("CAIA") scheme, (used by Apple in its Q1 2015 restructuring).
 It was O'Rourke's 2009 Commission on Taxation, that recommended expanding Irish capital allowances tax scheme to intangible assets creating the CAIA BEPS tool in the 2009 Finance Act.
 Accenture was an early user of the CAIA BEPS tool, when it executed the first corporate tax inversion to Ireland in 2009.